albertz/IdeaResolveSymlinks/README.md

 # Installation

+## Marketplace

+The plugin is available in the marketplace [here](https://plugins.jetbrains.com/plugin/16429-idea-resolve-symlinks).
+In the IDE, select Settings or Preferences -> Plugins -> Marketplace, search for "IDEA Resolve Symlinks", and you should find it.

+## Manual

 * Download the latest zipped JAR file from the [releases](https://github.com/albertz/IdeaResolveSymlinks/releases).
 * Unzip, so you get the JAR file.
 * In the IDE, select Settings or Preferences -> Plugins -> Install Plugin from Disk ..., select the JAR file.